thwbecker/bin_catalog/README.md

 bin_catalog

-Routines to read Aki, Engdahl, and Havard/Global CMT earthquake catalogs and perform some basic computations, including computing Gutenberg-Richter fits, binning, and merging catalogs.
+Routines to read Aki, Engdahl, and Havard/Global CMT earthquake focal mechanism or moment tensor catalogs and perform some basic computations, including computing Gutenberg-Richter fits, binning, merging catalogs, and computing stress inversions.

 Besides Kostrov summation (with some Monte Carlo error estimates), the code can also compute Michael (1984) type best-fit stress tensors, as well as Vavryčuk (2014) iterative inversions with fixed and best-fit friction values.

-The main Kostrov/stress inversion routines are bin_catalog for a simple grid where each bin is summed and inverted for stress if there are sufficient number of entries, as well as nsample_catalog which determines the set of focal mechanisms to use based on a maximum distance from point plus mininum number, or number of events within distance criterion.
+The main Kostrov/stress inversion routines are `bin_catalog` for a simple grid where each bin is summed and inverted for stress if there are sufficient number of entries, as well as `nsample_catalog` which determines the set of focal mechanisms to use based on a maximum distance from point plus mininum number, or number of events within distance criterion.
 See bin_catalog.c and nsample_catalog.c for the